Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Setup a managed DNS zone

-This is a zone where kuadrant will manage records for listener hosts added to your gateway(s) and connect traffic to your endpoints.
+This is the DNS zone where Kuadrant will manage records for listener hosts added to your gateway(s) and connect traffic to your endpoints.
 It is this zone plus the hostnames defined in the gateway listeners that allow Kuadrant to define a multi-cluster DNS configuration.

 Create the ManagedZone resource